codefresh-io/docs.codefresh.io/_docs/enterprise/codefresh-on-prem.md

 - charts-manager
 - tasker-kubernetes

+#### Logs

+There is a dependency between the `cf-broadcaster` pod and the `cf-api` pod.
+If your pipeline runs, but does not show any logs, try restarting the broadcaster pod.

 ### Problems and Solutions

-1. **Problem:** pipeline runs, but does not show logs.

-**Solution:** There is a dependency between the broadcaster pod and the API pod.
-Try restarting the broadcaster pod.

-2. **Problem:** installer fails because `codefresh` database does not exist.
+**Problem:** installer fails because `codefresh` database does not exist.

 **Solution:** If you are using an external PostgresSQL database (instead of the internal one that the installer provides), you will first need to manually create a new database named `codefresh` inside your PostgresSQL database before running the installer.